sudheermuthyala/EKS/03-Kubernets-Fundamentals/04-Service/README.md

 - Expose pod with a service (NodePort Service) to access the application externally (from internet)
 - **Ports**
   - **port (Service port):** Port on which node port service listens in Kubernetes cluster internally
   - **targetPort (container port):** We define container port here on which our application is running.
-This is Nothing but container port
+This is Nothing but container port in a pod
   - **NodePort (Randam port Range 30000-32767):** Worker Node port on which we can access our application.
 - **NOTE :** Randam port Range 30000-32767 pick only when we use Imperative way
 ```t